Ram pickup: Third generation (2002; DR/DH/D1/DC/DM)

-In development from 1996 (styling by Cliff Wilkins finalized in 1998), the third-generation Dodge Ram was unveiled on February 7, 2001, at the 2001 Chicago Auto Show, and debuted for 2002 model year on 1500 models and 2003 on 2500 and 3500 models.
+In development from 1996 (styling by Cliff Wilkins finalized in 1998), the third-generation Dodge Ram debuted on February 7, 2001, at the 2001 Chicago Auto Show.
+Production later began for the 2002 model year on 1500 models, and 2003 on 2500 and 3500 models.
 This major update included an all-new frame, suspension, powertrains, interiors, and sheet metal.
 The crew cab models for this generation were actually Quad Cab trucks that had conventional-opening rear doors.
-The four-wheel-drive light trucks (1500 series) lost their Beam axles in favor of an independent front suspension, but the 2500 and 3500 series retained the live axles for maximum longevity and durability; rear-wheel-drive 2500 & 3500 had class-exclusive rack and pinion steering for their independent front suspension (the 1500 also received rack and pinion steering for the first time).
+The four-wheel-drive light trucks (1500 series) remove their beam axles in favor of an independent front suspension, but the 2500 and 3500 series retained the live axles for maximum longevity and durability; rear-wheel-drive 2500 and 3500 trucks had class-exclusive rack-and-pinion steering for their independent front suspension (the 1500 also received rack-and-pinion steering for the first time).
 This body style drew heavily from the previous generation.

 The redesigned trucks bolstered sales, with 400,000 sold during 2001–2002 and nearly 450,000 sold during 2002–2003, a new high point for the Ram name.
 At the same time, both Ford and GM trucks were increasing in sales from a 2001 peak of over 850,000 to the 900,000 range.
 However, with 400,543 Rams sold that year, the total did not keep up with the eleventh-generation F-150 in 2004.

-2006 Facelift
+2006 refresh

-The Dodge Ram was updated for the 2006 model year.
-One notable addition was the "Mega Cab", featuring a 6.25 ft cargo box and 22 in of extra cab space, allowing seating for six with rear recliners, a full screen mapping in-dash navigation system became an option, and the headlamps were redesigned to a more modern design.
+The entire lineup was updated for the 2006 model year.
+One notable addition was the "Mega Cab," featuring a 6.25 ft cargo box and 22 in of extra cab space, allowing seating for six with rear recliners.
+A full-screen-mapping in-dash navigation system became an option, and the front fascia was modernized.

-For 2006, the steering wheel design was changed to one from the Dodge Dakota and Dodge Durango.
-Bluetooth U Connect was now available as an option, and a front facelift was given to all Ram models.
-SIRIUS Satellite Radio was available, as well as a rear seat DVD entertainment system with wireless headphones.
-The SRT model, with the 8.3 L V10 engine from the Dodge Viper SRT/10, was discontinued after the 2006 model year.
+For 2006, the steering wheel design was changed to the same as seen in the Dodge Dakota and Dodge Durango.
+The Bluetooth Uconnect radio was now available as an option, and a facelift was given to all Ram models.
+SIRIUS Satellite Radio was available, as well as a rear-seat DVD entertainment system with wireless headphones.
+The high-performance SRT-10 was discontinued after the 2006 model year.

-For 2007, Dodge changed the taillights.
+For 2007, the taillights were slightly revised.
+For 2008, the RAM 1500 emblems on the front doors were replaced with RAM emblems.